 What then if he is evil, you say?
 So much the greater is the reward.
 Even for his wickedness you ought to feel grateful to him; even should he be evil after receiving ten thousand kindnesses.
 For if he were not exceedingly evil, your reward would not have been exceedingly increased; so that the reason, you say, for not loving him, the saying that he is evil, is the very reason for loving him.
 Take away the contestant and you take away the opportunity for the crowns.
 Do you notice the athletes, how they exercise when they have filled the bags with sand?
 But there is no need for you to practice this.
 Life is full of things that exercise you, and make you strong.
 Notice the trees also, the more they are shaken by the winds, so much the more do they become stronger and firmer!
 We then, if we are long-suffering, shall also become strong.
 For it is said, 'A man slow to wrath abounds in wisdom; but a man of impatient spirit is very foolish' (Proverbs 14:29 LXX).
 Do you see how great is his commendation of the one, and how great his censure of the other?
+Let us not then be faint-hearted one towards another; for this does not rise from enmity, but from having a small soul.
+If the soul is strong, it will endure all things easily, and nothing will be able to sink it, but will lead it into tranquil havens.

-6 John Chrysostom, Homilies on Hebrews, XIX, 5.
+&lt;sup>6 John Chrysostom, Homilies on Hebrews, XIX, 5.